Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 4. Avoid sacrificing software design for testability
 5. Consider mocking only as a last resort

-There are also other great articles about testing approaches in modern software development.
+There are also other great articles about alternative testing approaches in modern software development.
 These are the ones I've personally found really interesting:

 - [Write tests.
 Not too many.
 Mostly integration (Kent C. Dodds)](https://kentcdodds.com/blog/write-tests)
 - [Mocking is a Code Smell (Eric Elliott)](https://medium.com/javascript-scene/mocking-is-a-code-smell-944a70c90a6a)